dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ## Summary
 This proposal is an aggregation of several different proposals for `struct` performance improvements: `ref` fields and the ability to override lifetime defaults.
 The goal being a design which takes into account the various proposals to create a single overarching feature set for low level `struct` improvements.

+> Note: Previous versions of this spec used the terms "ref-safe-to-escape" and "safe-to-escape", which were introduced in the [Span safety](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md) feature specification.
+The [ECMA standard committee](https://www.ecma-international.org/task-groups/tc49-tg2/) changed the names to ["ref-safe-context"](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/variables#972-ref-safe-contexts) and ["safe-context"](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/structs#16412-safe-context-constraint), respectively.
+The values of the safe context have been refined to use "declaration-block", "function-member", and "caller-context" consistently.
+The speclets had used "caller-context" and "safe-to-return" as synonyms.
+This speclet has been updated to use the terms in the standard.

 ## Motivation
 Earlier versions of C# added a number of low level performance features to the language: `ref` returns, `ref struct`, function pointers, etc. ...
 These enabled .NET developers to write highly performant code while continuing to leverage the C# language rules for type and memory safety.
 It also allowed the creation of fundamental performance types in the .NET libraries like `Span<T>`.